 On Aug.
 1, 2017, FMG notified TransAlta and the Company, that, in its view, the South Hedland facility had not yet satisfied the requisite performance criteria under the South Hedland PPA.
 In TransAlta's view, all conditions to establish commercial operations have been fully satisfied under the terms of the South Hedland PPA.
 On Nov.
 13, 2017, TransAlta received a notice from FMG purporting to terminate the South Hedland PPA.
-TransAlta's view is that the purported termination is invalid.
-TransAlta continues to invoice FMG for monthly capacity in accordance with the terms of the South Hedland PPA.
-The dispute is currently being litigated in the Supreme Court of Western Australia.
+TransAlta's view was that the purported termination is invalid.
+The dispute was being litigated in the Supreme Court of Western Australia.